-In February 2017, the Financial Accounting Standards Board issued authoritative guidance that requires additional disclosures from master trusts.
-This guidance is effective for annual periods beginning after December 15, 2018, and will not have a material impact on the Plan's financial statements.
+In February 2017, the Financial Accounting Standards Board issued authoritative guidance that requires additional disclosures for master trusts.
+This guidance was adopted retrospectively in 2019 and did not have a material impact on the Plan's financial statements.

 2. Description of the Plan